New ICJ guide for human rights defenders and civil society organizations

 The second part of the guide also provides practical guidance on human rights campaigns, as well as some guidelines for their effective implementation.
 In addition, it presents a roadmap at national and international levels of the initial steps human rights defenders should take when faced with an enforced disappearance or unlawful death.
 Finally, the guide ends with a brief note on strategic litigation, explaining what it entails, and highlighting its current relevance and some criteria that should be taken into account in deciding whether in a particular case it may be strategic to consider embarking on litigation.

-The guide is available in Spanish and will soon be available in English.
+The guide is available in Spanish and in English.

 The ICJ’s regional project “Promoting justice for extrajudicial killings and enforced disappearances in Colombia, Guatemala and Peru”, sponsored by the European Union.
 This publication also had the support of the Ministry of Foreign Affairs of Finland.